 Take a break at Tamarama Beach and admire the view of the surfers from the cliffs.

 The short walk from Tamarama Beach to Bronte Beach is the easiest part of this walk.
 When you arrive at Tamarama Beach, walk down onto the beach and then back up from the other side.
 Then follow the pedestrian path along the main road that leads you to Bronte Beach.

 Once you reach Bronte Beach, cross the beach and head up Bronte Road.
 Most of the restaurants are located along this road.
-We grabbed at lunch at Bronte Belo, a really nice Brazilian restaurant.
+We grabbed lunch at Bronte Belo, a nice Brazilian restaurant.

 After lunch, we lounged around and lay on Bronte Beach Park admiring the surfers and the kids playing at the Bronte Baths.
 It was amazingly relaxing!

 Good thing that you fueled up because the walk from Bronte to Clovelly is the longest section of the walk.
 There are also a few steps and inclines along the way.
 Although not as scenic as the sections before, this part of the walk does have a few highlights.

 To get back onto the walk, you need to walk along Calga Pl.
 If you head down towards Bronte Bath, you’ll run into a dead-end.